tinghf/coursera_getdata-006/CodeBook.md

     - standing
     - laying

-* creates a second, independent tidy dataset with an average of each variable for each each activity and each subject.
-Export it as a csv file.

 * The script also appropriately labels the data set with descriptive names, all feature names (attributes) and activity names are converted to lower case, underscores and brackets are removed.

 * Then it merges the 10299x66 data frame containing features with 10299x1 data frames containing activity labels and subject IDs.